 Try to do the following to support your pre-application process with the local council.

-The PlaceChangers platform provides a suite of digital tools that aid the design team during the pre-app phase.
-This tool enables applicants to create simple parameter plans.
+The PlaceChangers platform provides a suite of digital tools that aid the design team during the pre-app phase using interactive proposal maps.

 The place report from PlaceChangers Site Insight provide a detailed overview of the provision of social facilities and the local population's makeup, which helps consider travel and green space requirements.
 It provide an excellent starting point to generate real-world insights at the pre-app stage.